bodhiproject/bodhi-server/README.md

     SSL_CERT_PATH=/etc/letsencrypt/live/puti.io/fullchain.pem
     LOG_LEVEL=debug

-# First Time Setup for Remote Server
+# First Time Remote Server Setup
 This is meant to be setup on an Linux-based OS.
 This will remove the default config files for `nginx` and add the server block config for routing to the website.
 It will also add a daily cronjob script to renew the TLS certificate.

 ### Instructions